top of page

 Transform your ADU with our comprehensive guide to drywalling

-involves the installation of drywall, also known as gypsum board or sheetrock, to create the interior walls and ceilings.
-Here's a step-by-step guide to help you with the process:
+Includes putting up drywall, which is also referred to as gypsum board or sheetrock, in order to construct the interior walls and ceilings.
+Here is a detailed guide to assist you through the procedure:

 Materials and Tools: